-Chemistry has come a long way from the days of Lavoisier and the Annales de Chimie and even further from the days of alchemy, where practitioners spent most of their time trying to convert base metals into gold!
-However, some of the key principles of Chemistry have remained the same, such as the systematic study of matter and the materials that surround us and the utilization of that understanding to create new materials and substances with properties that we desire.

-With advances in the understanding of the quantum world made at the turn of the 20th century, chemists now have to be able to think about matter in a dizzying variety of magnitudes, varying from the quantum to the macroscopic.
-It is a subject that, in its purest form, is impossible to visualize and fascinating because this fact hasn't stopped chemists from trying to visualize it and create pictures over the past 100 years.
+Chemistry has come a long way from the days of alchemy, where practitioners spent most of their time trying to convert base metals into gold!
+However, some of the key principles of Chemistry have remained the same, such as the systematic study of matter and creating new materials and substances with properties that we desire.
+With advances in the understanding of the quantum world made at the turn of the 20th century, chemists now have to be able to think about matter in a dizzying variety of magnitudes, from the quantum to the macroscopic world.